fanxipang/crypto-overview/docs/Asymmetric_Encryption.md

 ### Exercise 2

 ```
-Use a library which implements RSA algorithm and try to generate keys, encrypt/decrypt, and sign/verify a message with CLI
+Use a software which implements RSA algorithm and try to generate keys, encrypt/decrypt, and sign/verify a message with CLI
 ```

 *Links:*